paapaabdullahm/php-fpm/README.md

         external:
           name: proxy-tier
     ```
-&nbsp;
+    Notice in `volumes` under the service `nginx-proxy`, we've mapped a `default.conf` file from our app into the container which we need to create.

-- Step 5: Create a default.conf file for nginx
+- Step 5: Create a default.conf file for nginx-proxy
     `$ touch default.conf`

 - Step 6: Add the following content to it